Santa Catarina (ship): Santa Catarina and Mare Clausum versus Mare Liberum controversy

-The Dutch were at war with Spain and Portugal when Santa Catarina was captured.
 Though Heemskerk did not have authorization from the company or the government to initiate the use of force, many shareholders were eager to accept the riches that he brought back to them.
-Not only was the legality of keeping the prize questionable under Dutch statute, but a faction of shareholders (mostly Mennonite) in the Company also objected to the forceful seizure on moral grounds, and of course, the Portuguese demanded the return of their cargo.
+Not only was the legality of keeping the prize questionable under Dutch statute, but a faction of shareholders (mostly Mennonite) in the company also objected to the forceful seizure on moral grounds, and of course, the Portuguese demanded the return of their cargo.
 The scandal led to a public judicial hearing and a wider campaign to sway public (and international) opinion.
-It was in this wider contest that representatives of the Company called upon jurist Hugo Grotius to draft a polemical defence of the seizure.
+It was in this wider context that representatives of the Company called upon jurist Hugo Grotius to draft a polemical defence of the seizure.

 Grotius sought to ground his defense of the seizure in terms of the natural principles of justice.
 One chapter of his long theory-laden treatise entitled De Jure Prædæ made it to the press in the form of the influential pamphlet, Mare Liberum (The Free Sea).

 In Mare Liberum, published in 1609, Grotius adapted the principle originally formulated by Francisco de Vitoria and further developed by Fernando Vázquez de Menchaca (cf. the School of Salamanca), that the sea was international territory, against the Portuguese Mare Clausum (closed sea) policy, and all nations were free to use it for seafaring trade.
 Grotius, by claiming 'free seas', provided suitable ideological justification for the Dutch breaking up of various trade monopolies through its formidable naval power.

 England, competing fiercely with the Dutch for domination of world trade, opposed this idea, redefining the Mare Clausum principles.
 As conflicting claims grew out of the controversy, maritime states came to moderate their demands and base their maritime claims on the principle that it extended seawards from land.
 A workable formula was found by Cornelius Bynkershoek in his De dominio maris (1702), restricting maritime dominion to the actual distance within which cannon range could effectively protect it.
 This became universally adopted and developed into the three-mile limit.